 The ALF Network in Germany collaborated on large scale cross-cultural dialogue programmes with civil society partners in countries including Egypt, Israel, Lebanon, Palestine and Turkey.
 The German network is headed by the Goethe-Institut e.V., since March 2012 the ZAK has been the coordinator of the German network of the Anna Lindh Foundation.

-Between 2006 and 2007, the ALF took part in the Council of Europe’s flagship Pestalozzi Program for the Training of Education Professionals through seminars in Donaueschingen (Coping with Cultural Diversity in school and out of school (2006) and the 116th workshop on New Competences (2007)).
-In the framework of the German Presidency of the EU in 2007, the ALF’s annual Heads of Network meeting was hosted in Berlin as well as the very first Euro-Med Youth Parliament which brought together young people from across the region.
+Between 2006 and 2007, the ALF took part in the Council of Europe’s flagship Pestalozzi Program for the Training of Education Professionals through seminars in Donaueschingen (coping with Cultural Diversity in school and out of school (2006) and the 116th workshop on New Competences (2007)).
+In the framework of the German Presidency of the EU in 2007, the ALF’s annual Heads of Network Meeting was hosted in Berlin as well as the very first Euro-Med Youth Parliament which brought together young people from across the region.

 In 2012, the ALF, in collaboration with the Network, organised the Journalist Award in the Allianz Cultural Foundation’s headquarters (Allianz Forum, Pariser Platz, Berlin).
 The Journalist Award 2012 was framed by an Expert Roundtable: Zakia Abdennebi (Reuters, Morocco), Francesca Caferri (La Repubblica, Italy), Jenny Friedrich-Freksa (Kulturaustausch, Germany), Jörg Lau (Die Zeit, Germany) and Karim El Shenawy (BBC Arabic, Egypt) discussed “Responsible Media Coverage” with reference to migration.
-This event was followed by a nationwide series of events entitled “The Mediterranean on the Spot – Migration and Flight” as a continuation of the Common Action 2011 and again realised through the ALF support scheme.
+This event was followed by a nationwide series of events entitled “The Mediterranean on the Spot – Migration and Flight” as a continuation of the series of events held in 2011 and again realised through the ALF support scheme.
 A combination of artistic and performative as well as reflective scientific and educational approaches made it possible to treat the subject in a multi-perspective way and therefore to do the complex subject matter justice.

 In the preparation phase for the Anna Lindh Mediterranean Forum 2013, Prof. Dr. Caroline Y. Robertson-von Trotha was involved in the preparatory meeting ‘Migration and the new Perspective on the Diversity in the Mediterranean’ in Algiers (March 2013).
 Members and representatives of the German Network were present and involved in the Forum 2013 in Marseille, e.g. in thematic workshops and sessions on good practice in reference to ‘Diversity’.